Finding Strength in Small Steps: A Patient's Guide to Recovery from Paralysis

 The People Who Carried Me

-I dare say that therapists are fundamental, and I'm not just talking about their professional performance, but as people.
-Most of the therapists I worked with were as determined as I was to move me forward.
-They made me laugh, distracted me from the reality I was living, they played music during our sessions because they knew I liked it and it would put me in a better mood.
-Even though they were very strict, they also understood me on the difficult days.
-It’s a profession that requires a lot of vocation, and in that, I was blessed.
+Physiotherapists are so essential, not just in their professional responsibilities, but as people.
+Most of the therapists I worked with were as determined as I was to help me progress.
+They made me laugh, they distracted me from my reality, they played music during our sessions because they knew it would put me in a better mood.
+Even though they were very strict, they also supported me on the difficult days.
+It’s a profession that requires a lot of dedication and I was blessed to have them.

 Learning to Listen to My Body